cnr-ibba/BIOINFO-guidelines/docs/nextflow/running.rst

 .. _manage-community-pipelines:

-Everytime you run a community pipeline, nextflow will download and cache it (in your ``$HOME/.nextflow/assets/`` folder).
+Whenever you run a community pipeline, nextflow will download and cache it (in your ``$HOME/.nextflow/assets/`` folder).
 You could check your installed community pipelines with::